ascott1/fresh-mac/README.md

 # fresh-mac
-> Guide for how I set up a new machine
+> A guide to how I set up a new machine

 OS X 10.10